google/go-cloud/internal/website/content/howto/runtimervar/_index.md

 Once we have an open variable, we can use the [`Variable.Latest`][] method to fetch its latest value.
 This method returns the latest good [`Snapshot`][] of the variable value, blocking if no good value has *ever* been received.
+The dynamic type of `Snapshot.Value` depends on the decoder you provided when creating the `Variable`.

 To avoid blocking, you can pass an already-`Done` context.

 {{< goexample src="gocloud.dev/runtimevar.ExampleVariable_Latest"
 imports="0" >}}